 Some features can minimize some of the issues discussed above and enhance your gaming experience.

 Refresh rate: Different TV brands call this feature different names; it basically reduces the blurring effects associated with motion.
 But since it's adding processing to the image, it can also increase motion lag.
 If you play casually or watch movies and shows on the same TV, I'd recommend a TV with at least a 120Hz refresh rate.

 Local dimming: This feature, which can also go by different names, dims the LED backlight on darker areas of the screen.
 When this feature is working well, you won't really notice that it's doing anything at all.
 You'll simply have an image with deeper black levels while maintaining the brighter parts of the image as well.

 Game mode: Some TVs have a game mode that reduces input lag (which means there's less time between pressing a button and the action appearing on the screen ) by cutting out some form of processing.
 I haven't tried this feature on every TV, but when I have tried it, the overall quality of the picture was reduced—and for me, it isn't worth the trade-off.
 You could actually reduce the lag time without using Game mode by turning off some of the features that unnecessarily affect picture quality, such as digital noise reduction and edge enhancement.

-If you do purchase a TV that has a game mode, try it out and see if the reduced lag time is more beneficial to you than the change in picture quality.
+If you purchase a TV that has Game mode, try it out and see if the reduced lag time is more beneficial to you than the change in picture quality.